 The law on strike action in the UK is the most restrictive in Europe, and when trade unions fall foul of the law, they and their members can face huge penalties.
-Here's what pay campaigners need to know about the law:
+Whilst in Wales we are not yet at the stage of taking industrial action, this may be required if the Welsh Government is unwilling to commit to a timeline for full pay restoration.
+It's, therefore, important for pay activists to know the following about the law:

 - 1. Industrial action can take the form of either 'strike action' or 'action short of a strike'.
 Strike action always represents a breach of contract, ie a refusal to work - 2.
-Before they can take industrial action, unions need to hold a ballot of members and achieve a majority in favour of action and turnout of at least 50%.
-In certain circumstances they may even need 40% of all eligible members (whether they vote or not) to support strike action
+Before they can take industrial action, unions need to hold a ballot of members and achieve a majority in favour of action and turnout of at least 50%